-Luxury Awaits: A Local's Guide to the 8 Most Expensive Alexandria VA Neighborhoods
+Luxury Awaits: 8 Most Expensive Alexandria VA Neighborhoods

 - George Washington Masonic National Memorial

 Rosemont sits between King Street and E. Braddock Rd. along Route 7.
 Homes in Rosemont maintain an urban touch, with a range of home styles available and prices from $450,000 to $5 million and sometimes more.
 Most are three- to four-bedroom homes, and single-family homes and townhomes are some of the most common here.
 The oldest homes were built in the 1930s, though there are newer residences in the area as well.